 Heat Level: Very Hot Scoville 30,000 - 50,000

 ~ Packet contains 10 seeds.

 In early spring, start seeds indoors 8 weeks prior to warm nightly temperatures.
 Place the seeds in sterile media and cover 1/4” deep.
-Provide 85°F bottom heat, bright light, and keep moist at all times.
+Provide 85°F bottom heat, and bright light, and keep moist at all times.
 Seeds will germinate in 7 - 21 days.
 Transplant seedlings into pots and grow until there are 6 true leaves on the plant.
-Plant them directly into rich soil, 30” apart or into large 5-gallon containers.
+Plant them directly into rich soil, 30” apart, or into large 5-gallon containers.
 Harvest chiles when they are yellowish-orange.